Frequently Asked Questions

 I'm building a shed.
 What are the City's requirements?

-If your shed will be larger than 120 square feet (10' X 12'), then you will need a permit.
+If your shed will be larger than 120 square feet (10' X 12') or is in the floodplain you will need a permit.
 Whatever the size, it must be at least 3 feet from the rear or side property lines and it cannot be constructed on an easement.
 The shed must be completely behind the house (not next to any portion of it) or it must meet the standard side setback if it will be next to the house.
 This setback will depend on the zoning and the width of your lot.
 It cannot be in front of the front line of your home.
 Please visit our Forms & Publications page to view our Detached Garages and Accessories handout.
 Forms & Publications

 I want to put a fence around my yard.
 What restrictions are in place?

 The City of Fargo's fence regulations are a little complicated.
 In general, you do not need a permit unless your fence will be more than 6 ½ feet tall.
 You may not build a fence taller than 3 feet (4 feet if you can see through it, such as chain link) anywhere in front of your home.
 It is recommended that you keep your fence about 2 feet back from your property line in order to maintain both sides of it without going onto your neighbor's property.
 Please visit our Forms & Publications page to view a graphic in PDF format explaining the fence regulations, which may be especially helpful if you live on a corner.
 Forms & Publications